neurocats/neurocats.github.io/workshops.md

 permalink: /workshops/
 ---

-- **Introduction to Blockchain Technology** by Frank Selensky
-to: Research, Development & Management group
-04/09/17
 - **Introduction to the Recurrent Neural Networks** by Wiebke Günther
 to: Research & Development group
 September 2017